PIK-ICoNe/AmbientForcing.jl/docs/src/NetworkDynamics_example.md

 kuramoto_plastic! = network_dynamics(plasticvertex, plasticedge, g)
 ```

-using random inital conditions violates the constraints!
+Using a random inital condition x0 violates the constraints!
-the constraints are fulfilled when g(x) ≈ 0.
+The constraints are fulfilled when g(x) ≈ 0.

 ```@example NetworkDynamics_example
 x0_plastic = rand(106)